ribeaud/SWA/lectures/5/readme.md

 - **Development**.
 A software system that is hard to develop is not likely to have a long and healthy lifetime.
 - **Deployment**.
 To be effective, a software system must be deployable.
 The higher the cost of deployment, the less useful the system is.
 - **Operation**.
 Software systems that have inefficient architectures can often be made to work effectively simply by adding more storage and more servers.
 - **Maintenance**.
-Of all the aspects of a sofware system, maintenance is the most costly.
+Of all the aspects of a software system, maintenance is the most costly.
 - **Keeping Options Open**.
 The way you keep software **soft** is to leave as many options open as possible, for as long as possbile.
 ]
 ???